Cypher-Zer0x/.github/profile/README.md

 - **Cross-Chain Functionality**: Supports Ethereum, XDC Network, Zircuit, Hedera Hashgraph, Near Protocol, and more for versatile transaction capabilities.

 ### Data Availability and Resilience
-- **NEAR Protocol Integration**: Ensures data availability and fund recovery, even if the primary chain is down.
+- **NEAR Protocol Integration**: Ensures data availability and fund recovery, even if the plasma chain is down.

 ## Practical Use Cases :briefcase: